-New Study Links SASH to Medicaid Savings for Long-Term Care
+New Federal Study Links Vermont’s SASH Program to Medicaid Savings for Long-Term Care

-The latest federal evaluation of Vermont’s groundbreaking “Support and Services at Home” (SASH) program, released July 12, 2019, hows significantly slower growth in the cost of long-term institutional care for very low-income SASH participants living in most areas of the state compared to non-participants.
+The latest federal evaluation of Vermont’s groundbreaking “Support and Services at Home” (SASH) program, released July 12, shows significantly slower growth in the cost of long-term institutional care for very low-income SASH participants living in most areas of the state compared to non-participants.

 The finding holds true for SASH participants age 65 and older who receive Medicaid to cover the cost of long-term care in nursing homes.
 Medicaid costs were about $400 less per beneficiary per year among participants living at affordable-housing sites where SASH is based, researchers found.